-Debian uses Apt (Advanced Package Tool) as its package manager (a tool that assist you on resolving dependencies when you need to install, upgrade, configure, and remove packages).
+Debian uses Apt (Advanced Package Tool) as its package manager (a tool that assists you on resolving dependencies when you need to install, upgrade, configure, and remove packages).

-Through out this guide, we had used the command apt-get install.
-In this lesson, I will show you how to get the most out of Apt package manger.
+Throughout this guide, we had used the command apt-get install.
+In this lesson, I will show you how to get the most out of Apt package manager.

 It all starts with update repositories

 To update entire of system

 Although named “upgrade”, the command is only for update packages that are already installed in your system.

 The command also updates that package if it has already been installed.

 To install a package without its recommends

 This is often the case of installing a minimal Ubuntu/Debian desktop.